Cherokee Nation (1794–1907): History

-U.S. president George Washington sought to "civilize" the southeastern American Indians, through programs overseen by US Indian Agent Benjamin Hawkins.
-Facilitated by the destruction of many Indian towns during the American Revolutionary War, U.S. land agents encouraged Native Americans to abandon their historic communal-land tenure and settle on isolated subsistence farmsteads.
+U.S. President George Washington sought to "civilize" the southeastern Native peoples, through programs overseen by U.S. Indian Agent Benjamin Hawkins.
+Facilitated by the destruction of many Cherokee towns during the American Revolutionary War, U.S. land agents encouraged Native Americans to abandon their historic communal-land tenure and settle on isolated subsistence farmsteads.
 Over-harvesting by the deerskin trade had brought white-tailed deer in the region to the brink of extinction.
 Americans introduced pig and cattle raising, and these animals replaced deer as the principal sources of meat.
 The Americans supplied the tribes with spinning wheels and cotton-seed, and men were taught to fence and plow the land.
 (In the Cherokee traditional division of labor, most cultivation for farming was done by women.)
 Women were instructed in weaving.
 Eventually, blacksmiths, gristmills and cotton plantations (along with slave labor) were established.

 Succeeding Little Turkey as Principal Chief were Black Fox (1801–1811) and Pathkiller (1811–1827), both former warriors of Dragging Canoe.
 "The separation", a phrase which the Cherokee used to describe the period after 1776, when the Chickamauga had left other bands that were in close proximity to Anglo-American settlements, officially ended at the Cherokee reunification council of 1809.

 Three important veterans of the Cherokee–American wars, James Vann (a successful businessman) and his two protégés, The Ridge (also called Ganundalegi or "Major" Ridge) and Charles R. Hicks, made up the younger 'Cherokee Triumvirate.'
 These leaders advocated acculturation of the people, formal education of the young, and introduction of European-American farming methods.
 In 1801 they invited Moravian missionaries to their territory from North Carolina to teach Christianity and the 'arts of civilized life.'
 The Moravian, and later Congregationalist, missionaries also ran boarding schools.
 A select few students were chosen to be educated at the American Board of Commissioners for Foreign Missions school in Connecticut.

-These men continued to be leaders in the tribe.
+These men continued to be leaders in the nation.
 Hicks participated in the Red Stick War, a civil war between traditional and progressive Creek factions.
-This coincided with part of US involvement in the War of 1812 against Great Britain.
-He was the de facto principal chief from 1813 to 1827.
+This coincided with part of U.S. involvement in the War of 1812 against Great Britain.
+He was the de facto Principal Chief from 1813 to 1827.